New York City Personal Injury Lawyers

 For example, a truck driver has a duty to obey federal trucking laws while operating his or her vehicle.
 If a trucker violates these laws and causes an accident that harms someone, he or she may be liable for negligence.
 Similarly, a doctor must adhere to the prevailing standard of professional care in the relevant specialty when treating a patient.
 If a doctor fails to meet this standard, liability to the patient may result.

-In most circumstances, the victim of a New York accident can pursue damages for his or her lost wages, pain and suffering, medical treatment, property damage, and any other forms of harm arising from the injury.
+In most circumstances, the victim of an accident can enlist a personal injury attorney in New York City to pursue damages for his or her lost wages, pain and suffering, medical treatment, property damage, and any other forms of harm arising from the injury.
 The time frame to file a negligence lawsuit in New York is normally three years.
 This is called the statute of limitations.
 If an accident victim fails to file a claim before the statute of limitations expires, the victim will be barred from recovering any damages.
 However, there are some important exceptions.
 For example, a medical malpractice claim must be filed within two and a half years from the last date of treatment by the negligent doctor.
 Likewise, for claims against towns, cities, counties, and public authorities, a notice of claim must be filed within 90 days, and a lawsuit must be filed within a year and 90 days.